 The FSD's situation is surely challenging.
 For what it's worth, readers of Go Ask Alice! frequently email with questions which relate their feelings of being trapped or muzzled by the expectations of others.
 Finding and expressing one's true colors can be challenging from any perspective; but keep the faith that yours will shine!

 There are a number of programs, nationally, that help to address the bullying and violence faced by a number of students.
 Students who may identify with or as Fake Straight Dude, or New Black Girl, Recent South Asian Immigrant, Religious Muslim Guy, The Overweight One, Lesbian Lass, Not-So-Good-At Sports, Gal With Green Hair, Learning Disabled Dan, The Jew From Peru, and many others, aren't being the students they can be because they're distracted and consumed by fears of ridicule, threats of injury, and physical and psychological abuse itself.
 Tolerance of, or inaction on, these everyday occurrences interfere with the health and learning of students.
-The Center for the Prevention of School Violence and Keep Schools Safe are just some of the programs and resources that address these issues.
+The National Center of Excellence in Youth Violence Prevention is just one of the programs and resources that address these issues.

 Hope this helps!Alice!